Felipe Santana: Chapecoense

 On 10 July 2020, it was announced that Chapecoense signed Santana until on 30 December 2020, ending his two years spell as a free agent.

 Having not appeared in the first team for the next three months, he made his debut for the club, starting the whole game, in a 3–1 win against Sampaio Corrêa on 20 November 2020.
 His involvement in the first team since December saw Chapecoense promoted to the Série A after a 2–1 win against Figueirense on 12 January 2021.
 At the end of the 2020 season, Santana went on to make nine appearances in all competitions.

 Following this, he reflected on winning the promotion to Série A, saying: "I opted for Chapecoense, for the affection shown, first, and for the time they would give me.
 I didn't know that we would achieve goals as we did.
 Not only access, but the Santa Catarina title, too.
 When I signed with Chapecoense, they were very bad in Santa Catarina, in the sticking zone, and a rebirth of eighth started, playing against the first and becoming champion.
 It gave us fuel to start the Brazilian on the right foot.
 I played two games, but in the first one I didn't know how I would react, since I had not played for two years, only training very hard.
 Everything went well, then the defender came back, respecting the hierarchy, I went back to the bench and, when the injury came, I started to have a sequence that only put me on the launch pad.
 And the more games I received, the more I improved.
 I hope to continue this."
 After weeks of speculation over his future at the club, Santana signed a contract extension with Chapecoense for another season.

 Playing style

 Santana is known for his strength, agility and aerial ability in defence.
 Santana was described in his early 20s by Brazilian experts as a "rising star".
 His defensive skills and his understanding of the game on the football pitch led to comparisons with defenders Lilian Thuram, Lúcio, and Naldo.

 Atlético Catarinense

-Being for a year without a team, inJanuary 2023, Santana signed a contract with Atlético Catarinense.
+Being for a year without a team, in January 2023, Santana signed a contract with Atlético Catarinense.